EmilioLrp/CIS700_proj/README.md

 In order to run this project, please make sure that the hosting machine having a python3 installed.
 Being able to build a virtual environment or any other isolated environment is preferred since some of the packages that this project used may not be the most up to date version.

 ## Dependencies installation
-Again it is highly recommended to install an isolated invironment.
-This instruction assuems the installation happends in virtual environment.
+Again it is highly recommended to install an isolated environment.
+This instruction assume the installation happens in virtual environment.

 First, activate virtual environment.
 Then go to the root folder of the project, where the `requirements.txt` is located.
 Execute the following command: